This is going to sound crazy but, your child is afraid of food.

 Actually we should.

-It’s a protective mechanism in humans and even wildlife.
+It’s a protective mechanism for humans and even wildlife.
 It’s called Food Neophobia.

 Neophobia is a general term for a fear of new things.
-When we apply this term to food, Food Neophobia is referring to a fear of new and unfamiliar foods.
-Also knows as ‘picky eating’… you might be familiar with it (wink, wink).
+When we apply this term to food, Food Neophobia refers to a fear of new and unfamiliar foods.
+Also known as ‘picky eating’… you might be familiar with it (wink, wink).
 Food Neophobia is a normal part of toddlerhood.

-In fact, it is a scientifically-proven fact that we are initially very drawn to sweet foods and repelled by bitter foods.
-The reasons why children want sweet foods (think carbs) is because they are calorie-dense, and toddlers need calories to grow.
+In fact, it is a scientifically proven fact that we are initially very drawn to sweet foods and repelled by bitter foods.
+The reason why children want sweet foods (think carbs) is because they are calorie-dense, and toddlers need calories to grow.
 And sweet foods are deemed “safe” biologically.

 It’s important to understand Food Neophobia